create3000/x_ite/docs/_posts/components/Geospatial/GeoLocation.md

 GeoLocation positions a regular X3D model onto earth's surface.
 GeoLocation can contain children and GeoOrigin nodes.

-The GeoLocation node belongs to the **Geospatial** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The GeoLocation node belongs to the **Geospatial** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy